talmolab/sleap/README.rst

 .. _LEAP: https://github.com/talmo/leap

-SLEAP is released under a `Clear BSD License`_ license.
+SLEAP is released under a `Clear BSD License` .

 If you use **SLEAP** in your research, cite `Pereira et al. Nature Methods 2019`_ and `sleap.ai`_.